aescarias/pdfnaut/docs/source/guides/reading-pdf.rst

         pdf = pdfnaut.PdfParser(fp.read())
         pdf.parse()

 :meth:`~pdfnaut.cos.parser.PdfParser.parse` is responsible for processing the cross-reference table and the trailer in the PDF.
-These are needed to retrieve objects from the document.
+These are needed to retrieve objects inside the document.

 Inspecting objects
 ------------------